 Amatrice Earthquake Case Study

-On 24 August 2016, a magnitude 6.2 earthquake struck central Italy, to the southwest of the town of Norcia.
-The earthquake’s epicenter was at a shallow depth of only 5.1 km.
-It was the strongest earthquake to hit Italy since the 2009 L’Aquila earthquake when over 300 people lost their lives in the earthquake measuring 6.3 on the Richter Scale.
+On 24 August 2016, a magnitude 6.2 earthquake struck central Italy to the southwest of the town of Norcia.
+The earthquake’s epicentre was at a shallow depth of only 5.1 km.
+It was the strongest earthquake to hit Italy since the 2009 L’Aquila earthquake, when over 300 people died in the earthquake measuring 6.3 on the Richter Scale.

 Amatrice Earthquake Map